TooTallNate/ref-array/README.md

 // define the "int[]" type
 var IntArray = ArrayType(int)

-// now we can create array instances var a = new IntArray(5) a[0] = 0
+// now we can create array instances; the constructor takes the same arguments
+// the native JS Array class
+var a = new IntArray(5) // by length
+a.length // 5
+a[0] = 0
 a[1] = 1
 a[2] = -1
 a[3] = 2
 a[4] = -2

+var b = new IntArray(1, 2, 3, 4, 5) // by varargs
+b.length // 5
+b[0] // 1
+b[1] // 2
+b[2] // 3
+b[3] // 4
+b[4] // 5

+// as a bonus, you can pass in a JS Array with the values and length you would like set var c  = new IntArray([1, 2, 3, 4, 5]) c.length // 5
+c[0] // 1
+c[1] // 2
+...
 ```

 #### Reading a `NULL`-terminated Array